Original Church of God (Pulaski, Tennessee)

 Original Church of God (Sanctified Church) is an historic church building at 115 Gordon Street in Pulaski, Tennessee.
 The brick structure was built in 1907.

-The Original Church of God is an African American Pentecostal denomination.
+The Original Church of God is a denomination aligned with the holiness movement; its membership is predominantly African American.
 The congregation in Pulaski, which formed in 1906, is the earliest known congregation of this denomination in Tennessee.

 The church building was added to the National Register of Historic Places in 2006.